lidihei/pylcurve/README.md

 # pylcurve
-This a python wrapper for lcurve written by Thomas Marsh
+This is a python wrapper of lcurve written by Thomas Marsh

 'lcurve' is for modelling of light curves.